BikeRadar‘s buyer’s guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle’s components.

 Besides offering extra gears, it’s common for the more expensive groups to offer additional features.

-Clutch-equipped rear derailleurs, such as Shadow Plus from Shimano or Type-2 from SRAM are an example of a technology that is offered on these company’s groupsets, from Deore and SX Eagle upwards.
+Clutch-equipped rear derailleurs, such as Shadow RD Plus from Shimano or Type-3 Roller Bearing Clutch from SRAM are an example of a technology that is offered on these company’s groupsets, from Deore and NX Eagle upwards.

 The clutch keeps the chain taut, which improves shifting over rough terrain, keeping the drivetrain quieter, and reduces the likelihood of dropping a chain.